minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 We parted ways, but I stopped at [Augurs Well Bar](https://www.augurswellbar.com/) next door, which has a great beer list, and hung out with a few groups in the small space that were all celebrating their own marathoner finishers.
-I eventually headed back to Central Park to the Final Finishers ceremony and cheered some of the last runners on toward the finish line.
+I eventually headed back to Central Park to cheer some of the last runners on toward the finish line.
 A stop at [Kati Roll](https://www.thekatirollcompany.com/) on the way back to my apartment capped off the night.

 The next morning, I collected a handful of [Los Tacos No.
-1](https://www.lostacos1.com/) breakfast burritos and a mocha latte from [Blue Bottle](https://bluebottlecoffee.com/us/eng?srsltid=AfmBOopBVkURaCKe1YkOpCm-Wgyq5lORBS08ECSGBC0KzMiTXRGJP1aT) before heading back to Boulder.
+1](https://www.lostacos1.com/) breakfast burritos and a calorie-filled mocha latte from [Blue Bottle](https://bluebottlecoffee.com/us/eng?srsltid=AfmBOopBVkURaCKe1YkOpCm-Wgyq5lORBS08ECSGBC0KzMiTXRGJP1aT) before heading back to Boulder.